 • Sports fields.

 Knowing the sources and levels of noise in a neighbourhood will inform your decision of where to live.
-If you're in a noisier environment, you should check our home will be acoustically insulated to minimise effects on you.
-Our sound insulation guide has more detailed information on how to deal with noise in a home.
+If you're in a noisier environment, you should check your home will be acoustically insulated to minimise any effects on you.
+Our soundproofing guide has more detailed information on how to deal with noise that's disturbing you.

 Finally, bear in mind that as the city becomes more developed, city centre noise will increase, especially at night.